JupiterM/Angular16Motoko/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Instead of using `ng build` to build the project, use either 'npm run deploy:local' or 'npm run deploy:dfx'

 ## Running unit tests

+No additional testing has been created yet.
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests